jleong-openedx/edx-documentation/en_us/shared/exercises_tools/peer_rationale_reflection_tool.rst

 Add the Assignment Details
 ============================================

-Before you add the details of the assignment to a peer instruction component, you :ref:`design the assignment<Designing a Peer Instruction Assignment>` by preparing a question, answer choices, and other required elements.
-If the question or any of the answer choices includes an image, you also :ref:`upload<Upload PI Images>` the image file and obtain its Studio URL so that you can add it to the assignment.
+Before you add the details of the assignment to a Peer Ratioanle Reflection component, you :ref:`design the assignment<Designing a Peer Rationale Reflection Assignment>` by preparing a question, answer choices, and other required elements.
+If the question or any of the answer choices includes an image, you also :ref:`upload<Upload PRRT Images>` the image file and obtain its Studio URL so that you can add it to the assignment.

 To enter all of the assignment details into the component editor, follow these